Powerlearnproject/se-day1-assignment-husseinibrahim-dev/README.md

 Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+A) Explain what software engineering is and discuss its importance in the technology industry.

 Software Engineering is a branch of computer science focused on designing, developing, testing, deploying, and maintaining software systems.
 It applies engineering principles to software creation, ensuring reliability, efficiency, maintainability, and scalability.